AntooinePetit/Conference-Ticket-Generator/README-template.md

 ### What I learned

+- Drag/Drop JS
+- Multiple backgrounds css
+- Manipulating input file with CSS/JS
-Use this section to recap over some of your major learnings while working through this project.
+- Creating a fake URL to use an image without actually uploading it Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: